Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network

 Differently from usual supervised training, where samples are drawn from a training set $\mathcal{T}$ that includes all classes $c \in \mathcal{C}$, we investigate a class-incremental scenario.
-In such a setup, the training is subdivided into $k = 0, \dots, K-1$ incremental steps. \sm{At step $k$,} only the classes belonging to $\mathcal{C}_k \subset \mathcal{C}$ are provided with ground truth labels ($\mathbf{Y} \in \mathcal{C}_k^{H \times W}$). \sm{In accordance with previous continual learning works} \cite{michieli2019,michieli2021continual,cermelli2020modeling,Camuffo_2023_CVPR}, we consider the \textit{overlapped} scenario, where at each step $k$ only the label distribution changes \sm{while} the dataset remains the same.
-This is a forced choice for urban scenes where it is unfeasible to enforce the sample separation needed in other incremental scenarios (\eg, \textit{sequential} or \textit{disjoint}).
-Indeed, in road scenes, many semantic classes are present within the same data sample (\eg \textit{road}, \textit{car}, or \textit{vegetation}), and \sm{a strict label separation cannot be realistically implemented.} Following the classes split proposed in \cite{Camuffo_2023_CVPR} (based in turn on \cite{klingner2020class}), we consider 5 incremental learning setups: \textbf{offline} (single step), \textbf{11-8} (2 steps), \textbf{6-5-8} (3 steps), \textbf{11-1} (9 steps), \textbf{6-1} (14 steps).
-Specifically, notation $k_1$-$k_2$ means that $k_1$ classes are shown at step $0$ and $k_2$ classes at each of the next steps until all 19 classes are considered.
+In such a setup, the training is subdivided into $k = 0, \dots, K-1$ incremental steps. {At step $k$,} only the classes belonging to $\mathcal{C}_k \subset \mathcal{C}$ are provided with ground truth labels ($\mathbf{Y} \in \mathcal{C}_k^{H \times W}$).
+Similarly to previous works \cite{michieli2019,Michieli_2021_SDR,cermelli2020modeling,Camuffo_2023_CVPR}, we consider the \textit{overlapped} scenario, where at each step $k$ only the label distribution changes while the dataset remains the same.
+This is a forced choice for urban scenes where the sample separation needed in other incremental scenarios (\eg, \textit{sequential} or \textit{disjoint}) is unfeasible.
+Indeed, in road scenes, many classes are present within the same data sample (\eg \textit{road}, \textit{car}, or \textit{vegetation}), and {a strict label separation cannot be realistically implemented.} Following the classes split proposed in \cite{Camuffo_2023_CVPR,klingner2020class}, we consider 5 incremental learning setups: \textbf{offline} (single step), \textbf{11-8} (2 steps), \textbf{6-5-8} (3 steps), \textbf{11-1} (9 steps), \textbf{6-1} (14 steps).
+Notation $k_1$-$k_2$ means that $k_1$ classes are shown at step $0$ and $k_2$ classes at each of the next steps until all the 19 classes are considered.